Native defects and impurities in talcum quasi-2D layers: Results and discussions

-where $E^f(X^q)$ is the formation energy of defect $X$ in charge state $q$ and $\epsilon_{\text{VBM}}$ is the energy of the valance band maximum.
-We calculate the most relevant charge transition levels for all defects considered in our study, see Table~\ref{tab:tab_ctl}.
+where $E^f(X^q)$ is the formation energy of defect $X$ in charge state $q$ and $\epsilon_{\text{VBM}}$ is the energy of the valence band maximum.
+Analyzing the position of the charge transition level with respect to the position of the band edge, the valence band maximum in our case, we can identify the stable charge states of the defects at a given value of the Fermi energy.
+Different Fermi energy values represent different bulk talcum samples with different overall defect concentrations pinning the Fermi energy.

+Table~\ref{tab:tab_ctl}.
 We discuss the charge transition levels together with the electronic structure of defects in the following subsections.
+In addition, the content of Tables~\ref{tab:tab_form} and~\ref{tab:tab_ctl} is summarized in the charge transition level diagrams shown in Fig.~\ref{fig:ctl}.
+These plots help identify general trends, illustrate the relationship between the stable regions of different charge states, and enable comparison of the formation energies of various defects and charge states.